elliot-100/pygameTDS/README.md

 🛠 **Contributions?
 Yes, please!**
 Fork the repo, make your changes, and submit a pull request.
 Here's a roadmap for some features you can work on and contribute to a great open source project!
+If you have a general suggestion or need some help you can check our discussions section; https://github.com/Poppadomus/pygameTDS/discussions

 👾 **Roadmap**